JuliaLang/julia/doc/manual/methods.rst

 ``x + y`` belong to ``x`` any more than it does to ``y``?
 The implementation of a mathematical operator generally depends on the types of all of its arguments.
-Even beyond mathematical operations, however, multiple dispatch ends up being a very powerful and convenient paradigm for structuring and organizing programs.
+Even beyond mathematical operations, however, multiple dispatch ends up being a powerful and convenient paradigm for structuring and organizing programs.

 .. [#] In C++ or Java, for example, in a method call like